Designing Fireproof Systems

 Executive control that could override my labor without consequence.

-Pressure to work nights while nursing my newborns.
+Pressure to work nights even during seasons of nursing my newborns.

-I was responsible for outcomes without holding proportional power.
+I was responsible for outcomes without holding proportional power, while absorbing the weight of the work day after day.

-All while raising three small children and holding a marriage.
+All while I was raising three small children and holding a marriage.

 It was framed as leadership.